Nchrist89/Palms-Peaks-P1/README.md

 **Initial Planning**

 When deciding that I would build a resort website with attractions.
-My scope for the project was very large so the final result wasn't what I had originally planned but I believe it's still good as it stands as a website to gain interest in the reopening of the resort.
+My scope for the project was very large so the final result wasn't what I had originally planned for, but I believe it's still good as it stands, as a website to gain interest in the reopening of the resort.

 Due to the wildlife sanctuary's recent expansion in the past decade, The owner has decided to make some major improvements overall to the resort as a whole.
 Some of the features already seen in the resort have been improved upon while many new features have been added to the resort.
 The website is designed to give potential visitors a sneak peek at what they can look forward to at the reopening and a chance to win a family holiday when it reopens in early 2025.
 It is not a full website but as a poster of sort to get attention.